kaigaiijuch/website/README.md

   $ open http://localhost:13000 # caution it's not HTTPS
 ```

+## development instructions

+For adding new pages, be aware that it may needs to added for page list on [bin/pages/list.rb](bin/pages/list.rb) and site map on [config/sitemap.rb](config/sitemap.rb).

 ## Configuration

 check `.env` file and satisfy the requirements, they are used in `config/application.rb`.